rudderlabs/rudderstack-docs/destinations/aws-personalize.md

 Keep this Tracking ID handy as it is used later to configure AWS Personalize as a destination.
 {% endhint %}

-* Next, go to the [RudderStack dashboard](https://app.rudderstack.com/), and choose a source to which you would like to add Amazon Personalize as a destination.
+* Next, go to the [RudderStack dashboard](https://app.rudderstack.com/), and choose a source to which you would like to add AWS Personalize as a destination.

 {% hint style="info" %}
 Please follow our [Adding a Source and Destination](https://docs.rudderstack.com/getting-started/adding-source-and-destination-rudderstack) guide to know how to add a source in RudderStack.